mckayb/website/README.md

 helm install charts/website
 ```

-Then, use the application by going to whatever domain you used in the `ingress.hosts` value.
+Then, use the application by visiting the domain you used in the `ingress.hosts` value in your browser.
 ```
 http://chart-example.local
 ```